taz1003/PP2-BMI-Calculator/README.md

 error 1 : had to add (id = "calculate-button") to make sure the eventListener for the calculate button worked.
 Wasnt working with just class name.
+Wasnt able to get BMI value, was getting NaN.
+Fixed it after some research on google and youtube.
+Learned to add arguments to pass them into broader scope.